steipete/sweet-cookie/docs/spec.md

 - No logging raw cookie values (ever).
 UI should show redacted values only.
 - Offer “allowlist names” as a first-class control.
 - Prefer in-memory only.
 If we add “save presets”, store *only* domains/origins/allowlists, never values.

-## Integration targets

-### Oracle

-- File: download `sweet-cookie.cookies.json`, then:
-  - `oracle --engine browser --browser-inline-cookies-file sweet-cookie.cookies.json …`
-- Or base64:
-  - set `ORACLE_BROWSER_COOKIES_JSON=<base64>`

-### SweetLink

-SweetLink currently syncs via `chrome-cookies-secure` (native).
-Sweet Cookie is the escape hatch when native bindings or keychain access fails:
-- Export cookies for the app origin and OAuth origins in `cookieMappings`
-- SweetLink can accept an inline cookies file/env in a future addition (not in scope for this doc)

 ## Versioning